-Reflection of 2017/18 Initiatives
+Reflection of 2018/19 Initiatives

 Initiative Notes Impact/Effectiveness of Strategies Cost £ Lunchtime Supervisor.
 TA employed with PP children as a focus 5 hours per week.
-PP children engaged in play and socially secure. £24,92 Music therapy Funding used to for Mike Hewitt.
+PP children engaged in play and socially secure. £27,040 Music therapy Funding used to for Mike Hewitt.
 Improve confidence and build up self-esteem.
 Develop anger management strategies.
 Drawing and talking Funding used to for resources, training and to employ TA.
 Improve mental health and wellbeing of pupils who participate.
-Improve confidence and build up selfesteem.
+Improve confidence and build up self-esteem.
 Residential trip A percentage of the cost of the trip covered by school.
 Enable pupils to attend residential and benefit from all the experiences made available.
 Catch up maths - work with individual children across the school on a 1:1 basis.
-HW, TF and TF attended a x3 morning course.
 Individual children then assessed and work one to one with an adult to complete the program.
-The assessment shows the gaps and the children's understanding and which areas to focus on.
-Children's gaps in their understanding of number are addressed and children reach age related expectation.
-Financial Support to enable PP pupils to engage in wider school life.
+The assessment shows the gaps and the children's understanding and which Children's gaps in their understanding of number are addressed and children reach age related expectation.
+Financial Support to enable PP pupils to engage in wider school life. areas to focus on.
 Pre-school Breakfast club and after school learning/supervision, access extra curricular activities, breakfast & after school club Pupils have access to TA support to complete homework.
-Improved punctuality and attendance Improved aspiration and engagement in learning Loss and change workshop delivered by Ed Psych and SENDCO over 8 weeks.
-Sessions delivered to children who have experienced bereavement and parental separation.
+Improved punctuality and attendance Improved aspiration and engagement in learning Emotion Coaching training delivered by Ed Psych and SENDCO.
+Staff empowered to engage with PACE - Playfulness, Acceptance, Curiosity, Empathy.
 Children feeling more emotionally secure and able to engage in 1:1 conversions about their experiences.
 Outdoor learning initiative Funding used for training, resources and employing TA.
 Improve health and wellbeing of all children.
 Teaching assistants used for small group work, 1 to 1 interventions Funding used to employ high number of teaching assistants.
 Improve attainment, progress and achievement.
 TIS practitioner 2 members of staff Training was free.
 However implementation has a cost implication.
 Huge impact on the emotional security of children.

-2018-19 Action Plan:
+2019-20 Action Plan: